jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 └── @snobclass
 ```

 The **@snobclass** folder contains files defining the SNOBFit class, and the functions that it uses to run an optimisation, and the **@snobHandler** folder contains functions that allow the class to handle things like plotting and saving to files.
 As our SNOBFit interface is a wrapper around the implementation provided by Huyer and Neumaier, it uses some of the code they wrote to call the SNOBFit algorithm.
-The folders **+snobfcn** and **+minq5** contain the files from their original implementation.
+The folders **+snobfcn** and **+minq5** contain files from their original implementation.

 The important folders for defining your own custom optimisation are **+objfcn** and **+confcn**.
 All of the *objective function* definitions are stored in **+objfcn** and all of the *constraint function* definitions are stored in **+confcn**.
-Once you've written your function definitions, you will need to save them to the appropriate folders.
+Once you have written your function definitions (following the procedure described below), you will need to save them to the appropriate folders.

-### Writing an Objective Function
+### Writing an Objective Function for an unconstrained optimisation

-For our SNOBFit interface to use your objective function, you have to write it into a MATLAB function file with a specific format.
-It needs to:
+For an unconstrained optimisation, your objective function must:
 * Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
-* Return a 1D array of objective function values evaluated at each set of parameters.
+* Return a 1D array of objective function values at each set of input parameters
+* Each cell of the output array corresponds to the function value at a different set of reaction conditions

-An example function from the SNOBFit package is the *hsf18* 2D surface:
+An example objective function from the SNOBFit package is the *hsf18* 2D surface in **+objfcn**:
 ```
 function f = hsf18(SNOB)

-    x1 = SNOB.next(:,1);      % x1 dimension
+    x1 = SNOB.next(:,1);      % x1 is the first input parameter
-    x2 = SNOB.next(:,2);      % x2 dimension
+    x2 = SNOB.next(:,2);      % x2 is the second input parameter

-    f = 0.01*x1.^2 + x2.^2;
+    f = 0.01*x1.^2 + x2.^2;   %f is a 1D column vector containing function values at each set of input parameters (x1,x2)

 end
 ```
 In this example:
 * SNOB is the SNOBFit object
-* The parameter sets (experiments) to evaluate are stored as rows in the SNOB.next 2D array, where each column represents an input parameter (dimension)
+* The sets of input parameter values to be tested are stored as rows in the SNOB.next 2D array
+* Each column of SNOB.next represents a separate input parameter
+* Since we are carrying out a 2D optimisation SNOB.next has two columns, one for each input parameter
-* For clarity, the parameters for each dimension have been unpacked from SNOB.next and assigned to *x1* and *x2*
+* For clarity, the input parameters have been unpacked from SNOB.next and assigned to *x1* and *x2*
-* The evaluated objective function values are returned as a 1D array, *f*.
+* There is a single output property *f* that we wish to minimise
+* The objective function returns a 1D column vector *f*, in which each element corresponds to the value of f at a different set of input parameter values

+### Writing an Objective Function for a constrained optimisation

+For a unconstrained optimisation, your objective function must:
+* Take a SNOBFit object (an instance of the SNOBFit class) as its only argument
+* Return a 2D array of objective function values at each set of input parameters
+* Each row of the output array corresponds to the set of property values at a different set of reaction conditions
+* Each column of the output array corresponds to a separate property
+* The first column of the output array should be

 ### Writing a Constraint Function

-Like the objective function, your constraints must be written as a MATLAB function file with a specific format:
+Your constraint function must also be written in a specific format:
-* No matter how many constraints you have, they all go in one function file
+* You will use a single constraint function to define all constraints
 * The function must take a SNOBFit object as its only argument
 * It must return the values of all the constraint functions as one *n*-by-*m* array, where *n* is the number of experiments (rows) and *m* is the number of constraints (columns)